 The reform therefore was aimed at keeping the contribution rate in public pension insurance at around 20 % until 2020 and 22 % until 2030 but with some reduction in the overall replacement rate.
 The outcome of a debate on pay-as-you-go financing compared with funding led to the introduction of some elements of capital funding in the overall system of old age protection.

 By 2030 the replacement rate was at that time projected to be at 58.5 %.
 In 2040 the projected level was assumed at 51.5 %.
 The solution was to introduce a capital funded personal pension – named Riester-Pension after the Federal Minister for Labour and Social Order at that time Walter Riester.
 It is a system of subsidized personal pensions organised on a voluntary basis.
 The subsidy is via tax deductibility, cash subsidies and a reduced social insurance contribution base.
 When the scheme was initially developed lawmakers were not sure if this new measure would be widely accepted and thus planned to make it mandatory if the acceptance rate was low.
-This meant also tax-sponsoring of occupational pensions meeting the requirements of conversion of earnings which means that if an employee decides to convert earnings into pension entitlements in a pension plan provider by his/her employer, the employer then has to convert this into a pension right which means that s/he will set up an account on behalf of the employer in the employer pension scheme.
-This is voluntary for the employee and the employee can in principle convert as much of current pay into pension entitlements as s/he wants but practically speaking will limit it to what can be afforded and what is tax deductible as expenses for pensions and other provision.
+This meant also tax-sponsoring of occupational pensions meeting the requirements of conversion of earnings which means that if an employee decides to convert earnings into pension entitlements in a pension plan provider by his/her employer, the employer then has to convert this into a pension right which means that s/he will set up an account on behalf of the employee in the employer pension scheme.
+This is voluntary for the employee and the employee can in principle “convert” as much of current pay into pension entitlements as s/he wants but practically speaking will limit it to what can be afforded and what is tax deductible as expenses for pensions and other provision.

 The Reform in 2001 recognised these developments and introduced a requirement that employers are obliged to provide plans for conversion of earnings.
 Employees may also purchase other personal pensions which meet certain requirements set up by law.
 A combination of different approaches was used in the reform of 2001: in the first place any employee could require that his employer establishes a pension plan to be used for conversion of earnings of up to 254 € per month.
-In addition a system of state subsidies was established which applies if a person establishes a pension plan or a pension contract meeting certain requirements.
+In addition a system of state subsidies was established which applies if a person subscribes to a pension plan or a pension contract meeting certain requirements.
 This pension plan can be used either for conversion of earnings – linked to an insurance-based employer´s pension plan – or for any other plan which can be exclusively used only for retirement and works as a lifetime annuity, i.e. covering longevity risks as well.
 These plans are offered by insurance companies, banks and investment funds; what kind of investment they make depends on the rules for the different providers.
 “Riester Pensions” in a narrowly defined sense refer to these latter plans.
 The conversion of earnings in the meaning described above might be referred to as a Riester-sponsored pension or - in a broader sense a Riester Pension.

 In all cases it is required by law that an amount equivalent to the contributions paid has to be guaranteed at the time of payment of the Riester pension.
 This means that investment risks are borne by the provider of the Riester product and results in a conservative investment approach.
 Therefore there is also no discussion on the effects of the credit crisis on Riester pensions.